-Edge Act Corporation Explained
+Edge Act Corporation Definition

 An Edge Act Corporation (EAC) is a subsidiary of a U.S. bank that engages in international banking activities.
 These banks or subsidiaries are named after the act known as the 1919 Edge Act, which authorizes them to perform international banking activities.

-A Little More about Edge Act Corporations
+A Little More on What is an Edge Act Corporation

 Until 1919, U.S. institutions could not owned foreign banks.
 The Edge Act was proposed and sponsored by an American senator Walter Evan Edge from New Jersey.
 The act gives more impetus to U.S. banks to compete international banks.
 Prior to the enactment of the Edge Act in 1919, U.S financial institutions and banks were not permitted to own or acquire foreign banks.
 In the United States, these subsidiaries are chartered by the Board of Governors of the Federal Reserve System (USA).